finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/02_htpasswd_identity_provider/htpasswd_implementation.md

   selfLink: ""
 ```

-  - Replace the existing OAUTH configuration with the updated oauth.yaml file using the follwing command
+  - Replace the existing OAUTH configuration with the updated oauth.yaml file using the following command

 ```shell
 oc replace -f oauth.yaml